N0zzy/js-fast-query/README.md

 # js-fast-query
-jFquery - alternative jquery library for faster work with DOM-elements
+jFquery - alternative jquery library that is several times faster than it due to additional object caching for working with DOM elements.

 ## example
 >.elem - js object-element (vanilla)